The closest island to Oslo, Hovedøya has a ton of interest in such a small space.

 Historic sites on Hovedøya

-Most notable is the ruins of Hovedøya Abbey, a 12th Century Cistercian monastery built by English monks.
+The most notable historic site is the ruins of Hovedøya Abbey, a 12th Century Cistercian monastery built by English monks.
 The existing church on the island was built in Romanesque style, while the extended monastery was presumed to be Gothic.

 The abbey stood for almost 400 years, until political turmoil during the succession to the throne led to the end of the monastery when the abbot chose the wrong side.
 The abbey was subsequently closed and burned down.